Xcopyco/orc/doc/config.md

 ; increased later, but decreasing it will not delete existing data.
 ShardStorageMaxAllocation = 0GB

-; Maximum number of open file descriptors per shard bucket in shards.kfs.
-It's ; best to leave it at the default here (or not define it at all) unless you ; know what you are doing.
-ShardStorageMaxOpenFiles = 50

 ; Enables renter nodes to directly claim storage capacity based on any capacity ; announcements you have made.
 If you are farming, set this value once for every ; trusted renter public extended key from which you will accept claims or once